azenla/school/Biology/Lab-Egg_Osmosis.md

 ## Conclusions
 + Right after putting the egg in the Vinegar the shell was slowly disappearing.
 + After the egg was put in the corn syrup, it became shriveled up, and the shell was gone.
 + The hypothesis was supported.
-After the egg was put in the solutions, it took in the vinegar and corn syrup.
+After the egg was put in the vinegar, it took it in, and got larger.
+However, after it sat in the Corn Syrup, it got rid of the vinegar